bicycle-codes/identity/README.md

 )
 ```

-We need to call this function from the existing device because we need to decrypt the AES key, then re-encrypt it to the public exchange key of the new device.
+We need to call this function from the existing device, because we need to decrypt the AES key.
+We then re-encrypt the AES key to the public exchange key of the new device.
 That means we need to get the `exchangeKey` of the new device somehow.

 ```js
 test('add a device to the identity', async t => {